Sadia - Tucson, Arizona 2014 photograph by Jade Beall no reproduction without permission

 Her work has been sequenced to films starring actors such as Dan Akroyd, Gerard Depardieu and Tom Cruise, to documentaries such as ‘The Corporation’, as well as to films and television programmes by Polygram, Miramax, Interscope, Universal Pictures, Touchstone, CBC (Canada), ABC and Network 7 (Aus.) among others.

-On emigrating to the United Kingdom Sadia became the first female member of the British Record Producer’s Guild (now MPG) and sat on the Board of Directors for several years under the chairmanship of Robin Millar CBE.
+On emigrating to the United Kingdom Sadia became the first female member of the British Record Producer’s Guild (now MPG) under the chairmanship of Sir George Martin and sat on the Board of Directors for several years under the chairmanship of Robin Millar CBE.

 1993 - present

 Sadia was a founding member of the multimedia world fusion project ‘Equa’ with Stephen W. Tayler (Suzanne Vega, Peter Gabriel, Eric Serra, Bob Geldof, Kate Bush), which was signed to Polygram (Australia) in 1996 and produced the eponymously titled ARIA nominated album ‘Equa’ the same year.